Incumbent expected to win Kazakh presidential election | Politics

 - Indonesia

-Tokayev, apparently confident of holding a strong advantage, stayed away from a nationally televised election debate.

-The national elections commission said about 39 per cent of the electorate had voted by midday (0600 GMT).
+The national elections commission said voter turnout averaged 69% in 10 of the country's 15 regions by the time polls closed.

-The election for a seven-year term comes as Tokayev has taken steps to keep Kazakhstan's distance from longtime ally and dominant regional power Russia.

 Kazakhstan has taken in hundreds of thousands of Russians who fled after President Vladimir Putin issued a conscription order in September.